nosisky/home-day2/api/readme.txt

 Included  Automated Tasks
-    Run gitrep
+   it automatically Runs git init
-    Add the .gitignore file
-    Add the remaining contents of the working directory Perform an initial commit
-    Add the newly-created remote repository
-    Push the working directory up to the remote
+    it automatically Runs Add the .gitignore file it automatically Runs Add the remaining contents of the working directory it automatically Runs Perform an initial commit it automatically Runs Add the newly-created remote repository it automatically Runs Push the working directory up to the remote